maboa/MDN/live-streaming.md

 Although the ```<audio>``` and ```<video>``` tags are protocol agnostic, no browser currently supports anything other than HTTP without requiring plugins.

-> Note: protocols other than HTTP may e subject to blocking from firewalls or proxy servers.
+> Note: protocols other than HTTP may be subject to blocking from firewalls or proxy servers.